Meroë Head: Design

-The Meroë Head is larger than life-size and mimics Greek art by portraying Augustus with classical proportions; it was clearly designed to idealize and flatter the Emperor.
+The Meroë Head is larger than life-size and mimics Greek art by portraying Augustus with classical proportions; it was clearly designed to idealise and flatter the Emperor.
 This was the case for most Augustan portraiture, especially the earliest, which evoked both youthfulness and the long-admired Grecian techniques of depicting young men.
 Made of bronze, the eyes are inset with glass pupils and calcite irises.
 It is the preservation of the eyes (which are frequently lost in ancient bronze statues) which makes this statue so startlingly realistic.
 The emperor's head turns to his right and gazes powerfully into the distance.
 His hair falls onto his brow in waves that are typical of Augustus's portraits.
-The three locks of hair consisting of two parted at the center and a third on the right approximate those of Prima Porta type.
+The three locks of hair consisting of two parted at the centre and a third on the right approximate those of the Prima Porta type.
 The British Museum has several other notable bronze heads of Roman Emperors including an image of Claudius.
 The heads are thought to have been made locally but based on moulds created in Rome.

 BBC series

-The Meroë Head was the 35th object in A History of the World in 100 Objects, a BBC Radio 4 series first broadcast in 2010, which traces the story of human civilization through 100 iconic objects chosen from the collection of the British Museum.
+The Meroë Head was the 35th object in A History of the World in 100 Objects, a BBC Radio 4 series first broadcast in 2010, which traces the story of human civilisation through 100 iconic objects chosen from the collection of the British Museum.